What is Plastic?

 Plastic is defined as a material that contains as an essential ingredient an organic substance of large molecular weight.
 It is also defined as polymers of long carbon chains.

 Carbon atoms are linked in chains and are produced in long chain molecules.

 Plastic was discovered by famous German chemist Christian Schonbein in 1846.
 Plastics were actually discovered accidentally.
-Christian was experimenting in his kitchen and by accident he spilt a mixture of nitric acid and sulphuric acid.
-To mop that solution (mixture of nitric and sulphuric acid) he took a cloth and after moping he kept it over the stove.
-After sometime, the cloth disappeared and from there plastic got its name.
+Christian was experimenting in his kitchen and by accident, he spilt a mixture of nitric acid and sulphuric acid.
+To mop that solution (a mixture of nitric and sulphuric acid) he took a cloth and after moping he kept it over the stove.
+After some time, the cloth disappeared and from their plastic got its name.

-Thermoplastic: Plastics that can be deformed easily upon heating and can be bent easily.
-Linear polymers and combination of linear and cross linked polymers come under thermoplastics.
+- Thermoplastic: Plastics that can be deformed easily upon heating and can be bent easily.
+Linear polymers and a combination of linear and cross-linked polymers come under thermoplastics.
 Example: PVC, nylon, polythene, etc.

-Thermosetting: Plastics that cannot be softened again by heating once they are molded.
+- Thermosetting: Plastics that cannot be softened again by heating once they are moulded.
 Heavily cross-linked polymers come under the category of thermosetting plastics.
 Example: Bakelite, melamine, etc. Bakelite is used for making electrical switches whereas melamine is used for floor tiles.

 - Strong and ductile

 - Easily moulded into different shape and size

 - Resist corrosion and are resistant to many chemicals.